martinezpl/eco-cli/README.md

 It provides a quick way to record your money flow through a simple interface.
 The records are arranged & kept in neat tables that are being stored in your local `$HOME/eco_tables` path.

-Also, `eco` scraps a daily fun-fact to add a bit of motivation towards regular usage :) So:
+It takes about a minute an evening to keep your budget updated.
+Also, `eco` scraps a daily fun-fact to add a bit of motivation towards regular usage :)

-1. Categorize your budget flow across income-spending-saving trio.
-2. Spend 30 seconds an evening to keep an eye on your pocket!

-Yup.
-That's all it takes to start being an adult.

 ## Installation